wikoutama46-lang/olist_analysis/README.md

 The dashboard highlights key e-commerce performance metrics.
 The ratio between **Customer Lifetime Value** and **Average Order Value** is approximately **6.1**, indicating that customers make repeat purchases over time.
 Additionally, the **average Cancellation Rate** remains relatively low, suggesting efficient operational processes, positive customer experiences, and limited revenue loss caused by order cancellations.

 ![dashboard](/image/dashboard.png)

-## Key Findings

-1. Home Comfort became the category with the highest GMV and showed strong growth from 2017 to 2018 ([See details](#1-high-customer-interest-in-home-comfort-products)).

-2. In most cities with the highest AOV, credit card transactions had a higher average order value ([See details](#2-customers-prefer-credit-cards-for-transactions)).

-3. Customers using credit cards had the highest LTV compared to other payment methods ([See details](#3-customers-using-credit-cards-have-higher-lifetime-value)).

-4. The Cancellation Rate was relatively low and stable throughout the analysis period ([See details](#4-product-category-growth-and-stable-cancellation-rates)).

 ## Insights Deep Dive